 NLD U18 Girls

-NLD U18 Girls Extended Representative Development Programme
+NLD U18 Girls County Programme

-2024/25 sees the launch of the NLD U18 Girls’ Extended Representative Development Programme (ERDP), an exciting new initiative designed to elevate the development of young female rugby players.
+Following the successful launch of the NLD U18 Girls’ Extended Representative Development Programme (ERDP) in 2024/25, we are delighted to continue building on this exciting initiative for the upcoming season.
+The NLD County programme is designed to elevate the development of young female players and strengthen the pathway between the U18 Girls and Senior Women’s squads.

-Our aim is to elevate rugby across NLD by sharpening individual skills, boosting technical understanding, and enhancing game management and decision-making.
+Our Aim Our aim is to elevate rugby across NLD by sharpening individual skills, boosting technical understanding, and enhancing game management and decision-making.

 Designed in collaboration with NLD Senior Coaches, this programme will ensure continuity and progression for players outside the current RFU Girls Player Pathway, bridging the gap from U16s to NLD Senior Women’s squads and higher levels of rugby

-2024-25 Squad
+2025-26 Squad

 We are thrilled to announce the exceptional players who have been selected for the U18Ws NLD Squad!